mobxjs/mobx/docs/core/reactive-state.md

 So, you can freely mix and match objects, references, arrays when using Mobservable.
 Just pick the most natural data structure.
-Mobservable is unopiniated about your the data structures that store the _state_.
+Mobservable is not opinionated about your the data structures that store the _state_.
 This enables you to write _actions_ as natural as possible.

 ## Summary